-Any further work that results from the service work must be ordered separately and invoiced separately.
+Any further work that results from the compulsory work or from the recommended work must be ordered separately and invoiced separately.

 Different service intervals may apply in your country, depending on the local operating conditions.
 Individual service intervals and scopes may change in the course of technical developments.
-The most up-to-date service schedule is available for authorized KTM dealers for the electronic proof of service.
-Your authorized KTM dealer will be happy to advise you.
+The most upto-date service schedule is available for authorized Husqvarna Motorcycles dealers for the electronic proof of service.
+Your authorized Husqvarna Motorcycles dealer will be glad to advise you.